R-Vaishnav-Raj/useless_project_BL_ChatAPP/README.md

 - Member 3: Mehbin A C - College Of Engineering Trivandrum

 ### Project Description
-A Bluetooth ChatApp that let you send messages in close proximity to another person having the app and the words will be send in a jumbled manner.
+A Bluetooth chat app that lets you send messages to nearby users with the app, where the words are sent in a jumbled manner.

 ### The Problem (that doesn't exist)
-When people and very near to each other no one uses a chat app they talk to each other verbally.And The conversation is easily understood
+When people are very close to each other, they usually talk verbally instead of using a chat app, and the conversation is easily understood.

 ### The Solution (that nobody asked for)
-Create an app that connects people sitting very near to each other.Also the messages and jumbled so that the conversition is not easily understood
+Create an app that connects people sitting very close to each other.
+The messages are also jumbled so that the conversation is not easily understood.

 ## Technical Details
 ### Technologies/Components Used